Local government’s duties and activities

 The Ministry of Finance steers in general the development of local government's activities and duties.

 The municipalities organise services for their residents.
 Most of these services are defined by law as being duties of local government.
 Duties can be assigned to local government only by laying down provisions to this effect in the law.

 Local government’s statutory duties cover the following:

-- education and day care services
+- education and early childhood education and care

-- cultural, youth and library services
+- cultural, youth, library and sports services

 - urban planning and land use